-Our theme this month is Winter in the Woods with Mother Goose Time.
-One day our theme was icicles.
-This is an activity I added to the theme.
+Our theme this month is Winter in the Woods with Experience Early Learning.
+One day our theme was icicles so we tried some icicle drip art painting.

 I love to use our easel!
 It’s a big homemade one I found at a yard sale for $2.
 This painting process is perfect on the easel.
 Using thinned-down tempera paint or our favorite Handy Art Liquid Watercolors and pipettes, we started at the top of the paper and dripped the paint down.
 It was thick enough to slowly run down the paper.
 Beautiful icicle drip art painting!
 Lay the paintings flat to dry.

 Mix in some sparkle paint to make your icicle paintings extra special!
 Don’t be afraid to add it to the colors as well; it really adds a kick to the purple and blue.